ID529/lectures/day6/readme-day6.md

     useful, but it is incredibly comprehensive and we'd suggest it's better to reference as you need it than to try to read it cover-to-cover.

-Homework:

-  * Use R Markdown to document some exploratory data analysis.